-International Conference on Social Welfare Policy, Practice, Research and Education: Public Engagement and Social Impact
+International Conference on ‘Programme Evaluation and Social Impact Assessment’

 The Centre is an inter-university Joint Research Centre, founded together with Nankai University in September 2008.
 It aims to enhance research collaboration and exchange among staff of both universities, with a view to promoting the development of social work and social welfare in Hong Kong and Mainland China.